amirmasoudabdol/SAM/README.md

 	sudo apt-get install libboost-dev
 	sudo apt-get install libarmadillo-dev

 For `nlohmann/json` and `docopt`, please check their documentation.
-You’ll probably need to make and install them manually.
+You probably must make and install them manually.

 If you are using **[conda](https://anaconda.org)** package manager you can install all packages via `conda` as follow